Columbia College | Columbia Engineering

 Question Tags:

-What’s the difference between a major and a concentration?
+What’s the difference between major, concentrations, and minors?

-Columbia College students may choose either to major or concentrate in a discipline.
+Columbia College students who matriculated prior to Fall 2024 may choose either to major or concentrate in a discipline.
 Concentrations usually have fewer requirements and thus free up a student’s schedule to take other classes of interest.
-CC students do not need to have a major to graduate and may instead choose a concentration.
+These students do not need to have a major to graduate and may instead choose a concentration.
 Please note that in the case of "Special Concentrations" (for example, the Special Business Management Concentration), a student must choose a major or a concentration in addition to the special concentration in order to graduate.

 Weight: